PetrKryslUCSD/FinEtoolsDDMethods.jl/examples/README.md

 This is the `examples` folder.
 There are two sub folders:
 - `schur`: Schur-complement-based solver using domain decomposition and conjugate gradients on the complement matrix.
 Some of the examples are parallelized with MPI.
-- `conc`: coherent node cluster (CoNC) model reduction is used as a global solver in a preconditioned conjugate gradient based on the decomposition at two levels: local (classical additive Schwarz based on overlapping subdomains), and global (reduced model based on coherent clusters).
+- `conc`: coherent node cluster (CoNC) model reduction is used as a global solver in a preconditioned conjugate gradient based on the decomposition at two
+levels: local (classical additive Schwarz based on overlapping subdomains), and global (reduced model based on coherent clusters).
 The examples do not run in parallel yet.

 ## Setting up the MPI environment

 For parallel execution, the Julia environment first needs to be set up.
 This needs to be done for the architecture on which the code will execute.

 Please do:

 - Clone the package, change into the `examples` folder, activate and instantiate this environment.
 - Request the binary `OpenMPI_jll`
 ```
 using MPIPreferences
 MPIPreferences.use_jll_binary("OpenMPI_jll")
 ```
-or `MPICH`
+or `MPICH` (preferred on Ookami)
 ```
 using MPIPreferences
 MPIPreferences.use_jll_binary("MPICH_jll")